colouring-cities/colouring-core/docs/setup-production-environment.md

 #### Configure NGINX

-Configure linux firewall
+Configure Linux firewall.

 `sudo ufw allow 'Nginx HTTP'`

+Allow ssh connection.

+`sudo ufw allow 22`

+Optional: For increased security, restrict the ip addresses that can be used to access.

-`sudo ufw allow OpenSSH`
+`sudo ufw allow from <your_static_ip_address> proto tcp to any port 22`

-`sudo ufw enable`
+`sudo ufw enable -y`

 We can check the status of the firewall with